 Capital expenditure is investment in the Council's property, plant, equipment and other long-life assets.
 It can also include investment in assets owned by other people, in certain circumstances.
 Capital funding has seen a decline in recent years at a national level, but nonetheless the Council has been able to put together a capital programme that includes major projects such as Housing New Build Programme, Decent Homes Stock Condition Improvements, City Learning Quarter, Black Country Growth Deal, Wolverhampton Interchange Phase 2 and Other Stock Condition Improvements.
-The table below shows the Council's capital programme for the next five years, as approved by Full Council.
+The "Medium-Term Capital Programme" table in the "Financial position 2020-2021" section below, shows the Council's capital programme for the next five years, as approved by Full Council.